chung-v/veronicachung-t1a3/README.md

     - Cuisine
     - Ingredients (listed)
     - Instructions (numbered)
 3. After viewing the recipe details, the user can return to the main menu by pressing enter.
+The select recipe option is the only option that does not return automatically to the menu, to allow the user to read through the displayed recipe at their own pace.

 ![terminal app select recipe option](./doc/select_recipe_1.gif)
 ![terminal app display selected recipe](./doc/select_recipe_2.png)